 The first ten days of school are exhausting for both teachers and students!
 So many routines to teach and so many little learners to get to know!
 My lesson plans for the first ten days of school are almost always the same with a few little tweaks here and there.
-To make back to school easier for you, I’m sharing my lessons plans for the frist ten days of school!
+To make back to school easier for you, I’m sharing my lessons plans for the first ten days of school!
 Everyone has been asking for them so here they are!
 The link is at the bottom of the post!
-Did I mention they’re EDITABLE too?
+Did I mention there is an EDITABLE version too?

 This post contains affiliate links.